 The Antarctic Peninsula has the most moderate climate, with temperatures averaging from 5°F to 60°F (-15°C to 16°C).
 December and January are the warmest months and can have up to 20 hours of sunshine a day, while in winter it is dark almost 24 hours a day with temperatures falling well below -76°F (-60°C).
 At that time of year, the surrounding ice pack makes access by ship out of the question.

-Most ships accept credit cards and US dollars and often there is a currency exchange facility on board where it is also possible to exchange travellers cheques.
+Most ships accept credit cards and US dollars and often there is a currency exchange facility on board.
 In Antarctica itself, each base generally uses the currency of their home country.
-Travellers should check which currency to bring with their tour/cruise operator.
+Travellers should check which currency to bring with their tour or cruise operator.

 There is no official language.